topdata-software-gmbh/shopware-tickets-mcp/README.md

 ## Features

 - ✅ Support ticket information retrieval
+- ✅ Detailed instructions on how to approach fixing a bug in a Shopware plugin
 - 👷‍♂️ Planned: Environment setup based on support ticket information (cloning of Shopware and plugin repo in affected versions)
 - 👷‍♂️ Planned: Create Git bugfix branches
 - 👷‍♂️ Planned: Check code, run existing tests and interact with the browser via MCP to fix bugs